 Lead in lipstick?
 Yes, unfortunately.
-A recent FDA analysis found lead in 400 lip products tested.
+A U.S. Food and Drug Administration (FDA) analysis found lead in 400 lip products tested.
 (Natural pigments in lipstick contain minerals, including lead.)
 While manufacturers claim the amount of lead you might absorb from lipstick is nothing to worry about, and the FDA agrees, we think lead in lipstick is, well—ugly!
 See this FDA site for more information.
 (Some of the most expensive and cheapest brands were on the list of lipsticks with the least amount of lead!)

-Lead in lipstick may be the tip of the iceberg, however, when it comes to chemicals in cosmetics.
+But–lead in lipstick may be the tip of the iceberg, however, when it comes to chemicals in cosmetics.
 Why?
-The cosmetic industry regulates itself, at least in the United States.
-The US Food and Drug Agency has no authority to require companies to test products for safety.
-The US also doesn’t review the vast majority of products or ingredients before they go to market.
-Surprisingly, you’ll find 500 products in the US that contain ingredients which have been banned in Japan, Canada or the European Union.
-You can absorb ingredients in cosmetics and hair care products through the skin, so their safety is of upmost importance, especially while you are pregnant.
+Because the cosmetic industry regulates itself, at least in the United States.
+The FDA has no authority to require companies to test products for safety.
+In addition, the U.S. doesn’t review the vast majority of products or ingredients before they go to market.
+Surprisingly, many products in the U.S. contain ingredients which have been banned in Japan, Canada or the European Union.
+You can absorb ingredients in cosmetics and hair care products through the skin, so their safety is of upmost importance, especially while you are pregnant or trying to conceive.

 How To Choose Safer Cosmetics and Beauty Products

 In general, get in the habit of reading ingredient labels on cosmetic and body care products just as you would a food label.

 According to Good Housekeeping, these are 6 ingredients to avoid:

 - Petrochemicals including petroleum jelly, isopropyl alcohol or isopropanol, methyl alcohol or methanol, butyl alcohol or butanol, ethyl alcohol or ethanol